From Babette's Feast · 1987 · Reconstructed

 - Whip the egg whites to soft peaks and fold them gently into the risen batter.

 - Heat a little butter in a skillet over medium.
 Drop in tablespoons of batter to make silver-dollar blinis.
-Cook until bubbles break the surface, flip, and cook until golden.
+Cook until bubbles break the surface and the edges look set, 1–2 minutes, then flip and cook until golden, about 1 minute more.
 Keep warm.
+The first blini is always a tester — adjust the heat off what it tells you.

 - Top each warm blini with a small spoon of crème fraîche, a little caviar, and a few chives.
 Serve at once, three or four to a plate.